tacryt-socryp/jargon-nock/readme.md

 /((a + a + 1) b) will reduce to /(3 /(a b)) which will then be further evaluated until it reaches one of the base cases I described to you.

-We define the Nock function as a function that takes an input noun and returns an output noun or crashes.
+We define the Nock function as a function that takes an input noun (described as a cell of [subject formula]), and returns an output noun or crashes.
 The Nock function is defined below.

+A valid Nock formula is always a cell.
+If the head of the formula is a cell, Nock treats both head and tail as formulas, evaluates each against the subject, and produces the cell of their products.
+If the head of the formula is an atom, it's an instruction from 0 to 11.

 Nock(a) evaluates to *a.
+In the following examples, a is a subject and the following cell is the formula:
 *[a 0 b] evaluates to /(b a)
 *[a 1 b] evaluates to b
 *[a 2 b c] evaluates to *[*[a b] *[a c]]